karlseguin/mqttz/readme.md

 This will call `T.write(state, data)` exactly once.

-Possible errors are: `error.WriteBufferIsFull`,  any error returned from your `T.write`.
+Possible errors are: `error.WriteBufferIsFull`,  any error returned from your `T.MqttPlatform.write`.

 ## pubrec(state: anytype, opts: PubRecOpts) !void
 `opts` must include the `packet_identifer` of the `publish` this message is in response to.

 This will call `T.write(state, data)` exactly once.

-Possible errors are: `error.WriteBufferIsFull`, any error returned from your `T.write`.
+Possible errors are: `error.WriteBufferIsFull`, any error returned from your `T.MqttPlatform.write`.

 ## pubrel(state: anytype, opts: PubRelOpts) !void
 `opts` must include the `packet_identifer` of the `publish` this message is in response to.

 This will call `T.write(state, data)` exactly once.

-Possible errors are: `error.WriteBufferIsFull`,  any error returned from your `T.write`.
+Possible errors are: `error.WriteBufferIsFull`,  any error returned from your `T.MqttPlatform.write`.

 ## pubcomp(state: anytype, opts: PubCompOpts) !void
 `opts` must include the `packet_identifer` of the `publish` this message is in response to.

 This will call `T.write(state, data)` exactly once.

-Possible errors are: `error.WriteBufferIsFull`,  any error returned from your `T.write`.
+Possible errors are: `error.WriteBufferIsFull`,  any error returned from your `T.MqttPlatform.write`.

 ## disconnect(state: anytype. opts: DisconnectOpts) !void
 `opts` must include the `reason` for the disconnect.
 This is an enum.